mhbka/itemtracker/README.md

 - Terraform applies the updated image to a Cloud Run instances + ties them to the appropriate subdomain

 The frontend is deployed differently.
 It is simply built and deployed to Github Pages, via Github Actions.
+Its build artifacts sit on the `gh-pages` branch.

 Each of the deployment flows can be viewed via its workflow in `/.github/workflows`.